Under the joint hosting arrangements, Australia will host the SKA’s low frequency aperture array antennas.

 Low frequency aperture arrays

-Australia will host over one hundred thousand antennas (each about 2 metres in height) covering low frequency radio waves, to be expanded to up to a million antennas in Phase 2.
+Australia will initially host more than 130,000 SKA antennas (each about 2 metres in height) covering low frequency radio waves, with an ultimate goal of expanding this up to a million antennas.

 This array will conduct research into one of the most interesting periods of the Universe, looking back to the first billion years of the Universe to look at the formation of the first stars and galaxies, providing valuable insight into dark matter and dark energy and the evolution of the Universe.